sclorg/s2i-python-container/3.7/README.md

 --------
 Dockerfile and other sources are available on https://github.com/sclorg/s2i-python-container.
 In that repository you also can find another versions of Python environment Dockerfiles.
-Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7` and for RHEL8 it's `Dockerfile.rhel8`.